-Part D (prescription drugcoverage)
+Part D (prescription drug coverage)

 Part C (Medicare Advantage)

-If you have a Medicare Advantage Plan, your coverage outside your home state is based on the specific plan you have.
+If you have a Medicare Advantage plan, your coverage outside your home state is based on the specific plan you have.
 Some things to check about your plan regarding out-of-state coverage:

-- Does your plan have a providernetwork that you must use to be covered?
-HMOs are good examples of this type ofplan.
+- Does your plan have a provider network that you must use to be covered?
+HMOs are good examples of this type of plan.

-If you’re planning to travel outside your home state, check with your Medicare Advantage Plan to understand your plan’s service area.
+If you’re planning to travel outside your home state, check with your Medicare Advantage plan to understand your plan’s service area.

 There are some limited situations when original Medicare may cover you when you’re traveling outside the United States, including if:

-- You live in the United States, have a medical emergency, and a foreign hospital is closer to you than the nearest U.S. hospital.
+- you live in the United States, have a medical emergency, and a foreign hospital is closer to you than the nearest U.S. hospital

-- You’re in Canada, have a medical emergency while traveling on a direct route between Alaska and another U.S. state, and the closest hospital that can treat you is in Canada.
+- you’re in Canada, have a medical emergency while traveling on a direct route between Alaska and another U.S. state, and the closest hospital that can treat you is in Canada

-- You’re on a cruise ship, need medically necessary care, and the ship is in U.S. waters, a U.S. port, or within 6 hours of arrival or departure from a U.S. port).
+- you’re on a cruise ship, need medically necessary care, and the ship is in U.S. waters, a U.S. port, or within 6 hours of arrival or departure from a U.S. port

-At a minimum, Medicare Advantage Plans must provide the same level of coverage as original Medicare.
+At a minimum, Medicare Advantage plans must provide the same level of coverage as original Medicare.
 Some offer additional coverage.

 If you have Medicare Part D or any other plan that includes prescription drug coverage, prescription medications purchased outside the United States are typically not covered.

-Medigap plans C, D, F, G, M and N all offer 80 percent foreign travel exchange (up to plan limits).
+Medigap plans C, D, F, G, M, and N all offer 80 percent foreign travel exchange (up to plan limits).

-The fastest way to update your contact information for Medicare is to use the “My Profile” tab on the MySocialSecurity website.
+The fastest way to update your contact information for Medicare is to use the “My Profile” tab on the Social Security website.
 You do not have to be receiving Social Security benefits to use this site.

-- have a Social Security number
+- Social Security number

-- have a U.S. mailing address
+- U.S. mailing address

-- have a valid email address
+- valid email address

-- use the “My Profile” tab on theMySocialSecurity website
+- use the “My Profile” tab on the Social Security website

-- call the Social Security Administration:1-800-772-1213
+- call the Social Security Administration at 800-772-1213